EPauthenet/fda.oce/README.md

 fda.oce::fpca(temp.fd,sal.fd)
 ```

-The profiles can then be reconstructed with less PCs than the total number, removing the samll variability :
+The profiles can then be reconstructed with less PCs than the total number, removing the small variability :
 ``` r
 fda.oce::reco(pca,te)
 ```